napalmCore/SaveHere/README.md

 _If your IP is restricted by YouTube or other websites, you'll need a proxy to bypass the restrictions.
 The app has a built-in proxy service that you can use.
 To activate it, visit the proxy page, click 'Install,' then 'Start,' and wait for the proxy service to connect properly._

+The Media Converter component uses [ffmpeg](https://www.ffmpeg.org/) for converting media to other formats. `ffmpeg` is already installed in the `docker` image.
+But if you're not using the docker image, you need install it yourself.

 ## How to run this app using docker